 Asher’s is a minimalist snack shack.
 They serve fast-casual Indian and Asian vegetarian chaats like samosa and chapati in classic metal thalis.
 Dine here on spare wooden furniture under endearing, authentic Hindu prints.
 It’s a true bare-bones experience of Indian snacks in London.

 Today, the service is fast, cheap, and super friendly.
-It’s great for locals and tourist on a budget.
+It’s great for locals and tourists on a budget.
 Ultimately, this is as close to authentic Indian street food as you can get anywhere in the city.
 London is full of quaint, unassuming treasures like this– as long as you know where to look.